TalAter/UpUp/README.md

 With UpuUp you control the content your users see, even when they are offline.
 And you can do it with just a single line of code.

 ### Demo & Tutorial
-The easiest path to understanding, is to [see UpUp in action, and try a quick tutorial](https://www.talater.com/upup)
+The easiest path to understanding, is to see [UpUp in action, and try a quick tutorial](https://www.talater.com/upup).

 ### Hello World
 Getting started with UpUp is as easy as adding two javascript files to your site, [upup.min.js](https://raw.githubusercontent.com/TalAter/UpUp/master/dist/upup.min.js) & [upup.sw.min.js](https://raw.githubusercontent.com/TalAter/UpUp/master/dist/upup.sw.min.js), and defining the content you want your users to see when they are offline.

 For example:
 ````html
 <script src="/upup.min.js"></script>